 You’ve more than likely heard the phrase ‘location, location, location’ when it comes to real estate, which hammers home the importance of the area in which you buy a house.
 Well, the location of your VPN server is equally important when it comes to your internet connection.

-On the one hand, having a VPN server located nearby can be advantageous for a no-lag, responsive connection, which is very useful when partaking of activities such as online gaming.
+On the one hand, as you’ve learned, having a VPN server located nearby can be advantageous for a no-lag, responsive connection, which is very useful when using the best gaming VPNs for activities like online gaming.

 3. Data caps